 For me, the easiest way to ensure that I get in my workout is to invite a friend.
 You’re less likely to flake out on exercise if you’ve involved a friend or family member into the plan.
 The trick is to make sure it’s someone who’s not going to cancel on you!
-Once you’ve established that your friend is into the idea and shown that they’re accountable, make it a regular occurrence, so you don’t have to think to schedule it.
+Once you’ve established that your friend is into the idea and have shown that they’re accountable, make it a regular occurrence in your calendar, so you don’t have to think to schedule it.
 Monday nights you meet with your bestie and walk the Silverlake Reservoir.
 BOOM!

 2 | Join a group